BNN-UPC/ignnition/docs_rst/model_description.rst

           input: [source]
           output_name: my_output1
         - type: neural_network
-          input: [my_output1, target]
+          input: [my_output1, destination]

-An important note is that for the definition of neural networks in the message function, *IGNNITION* reserves the use of *source* and *target* keywords.
-These keywords are used to reference to the source hidden states of the entity (in this case entity1), and to reference the destination hidden states of the target node.
+An important note is that for the definition of neural networks in the message function, *IGNNITION* reserves the use of *source* and *destination* keywords.
+These keywords are used to reference to the source hidden states of the entity (in this case entity1), and to reference the destination hidden states of the destination node.

 .. _aggregation_operation: